 The Campaign for Better Transport is a politically independent, voluntary incorporated society which is committed to better transport alternatives for Auckland and New Zealand.
 It is run by a committee that meets on a monthly basis.

 Graeme is a founding member of the Campaign for Better Transport, and is also a member of Walk Auckland and Living Streets.
-Graeme is also a current Auckland City Councillor, representing the Western Bays ward.
+Graeme is also a current local board member for Mt Albert.

 What’s the Problem?